Why are autistic children sensitive to noise?

 What does research say about acoustics and autism?

-A widely cited study published through PubMed examined how noise affects children with Autism Spectrum Disorder (ASD) in educational settings.
+A widely cited study published through PubMed examined how noise affects autistic children (ASD) in educational settings.
 The researchers surveyed teachers working with autistic students and found that noise control was one of the most important environmental factors impacting student behavior and learning.
 (PubMed)

 Teachers observed that: